Port of Oswego

 The Port of Oswego is the main waterfront area of the City of Oswego in Oswego County, New York.
 Over the course of its history, the Port of Oswego has been the focus of military conflict and conquest, a site of record trade revenue, and a significant part in the History of American expansion and industrialism.
 Today the Port of Oswego is a shadow of its once-powerful self but still proves to be useful as trade continues in the central New York region.

 Early explorers in the 17th century of Dutch, French, and English origin realized the value of an all-water route connecting the French settlements along the St. Lawrence River with the Dutch settlement of New Amsterdam.
 This would create a trade route that would stretch well over 500 mile and give the controller of this route a significant advantage for turning profits in the New World.
 The Port of Oswego would become the focal point of this perceived route and bring the country that owns it almost infinite resources for constructing an empire in the New World.

 The history of activity at the Port can be divided into four great periods of development: The Fur Trading Era, The Salt Era, The Lumber and Grain Era, and The Coal Era.

 Governance

 The Port of Oswego Authority is a New York State public-benefit corporation that operates the port facilities and regulates development in the Oswego Port District.
 William Scriber acts as its Acting Executive Director and reports to a 6-member board of directors.
 In 2016, the authority had operating expenses of $4.84 million, an outstanding debt of $1.05 million, and a level of staffing of 117 people.

-Currently, as of January 1st, 2025, the acting director is Thomas Schneider.
-Operating a staff of around 100 to 200 people.
+Currently, as of April 1st, 2026, the new director is Tom Drumm.
+Operating a staff of around 100 to 200 people, between part time, full time and temporary workers.